article / Global politics

 Trump's remarks have plunged NATO into an extremely awkward and perilous situation.
 Established in 1949, NATO's fundamental purpose is the principle of collective defense enshrined in Article 5 of the Washington Treaty: an attack against one member is considered an attack against all.
 This commitment was invoked for the first and only time following the events of 2001, when the allies united in support of the United States.

 However, the design intent of Article 5 was to address external threats, not conflicts within the alliance.
 When the threat comes from the most powerful leading nation within the alliance itself, NATO's mechanisms appear inadequate.
-Kubilius pointed out the core of the issue: "This largely depends on Denmark... but there is certainly an obligation among member states to provide mutual assistance when another member faces military aggression."
-He was referring to Article 42.7 of the Treaty on European Union, which stipulates the obligation of mutual assistance among EU member states in the face of military aggression.
-This means that if the United States were to take military action against Denmark (and Greenland), the EU would be legally and morally drawn into a confrontation with the U.S.
+Kubilius pointed out the core of the problem: This largely depends on Denmark... but there is certainly an obligation among member states to provide mutual assistance when another member faces military aggression.
+He was referring to Article 42.7 of the Treaty on European Union, which stipulates the mutual assistance obligation among EU member states in the face of military aggression.
+This means that if the United States were to take military action against Denmark (and Greenland), the European Union would be legally and morally drawn into a confrontation with the U.S.

-Europe's response was swift and coordinated.
+The response from Europe was swift and coordinated.
 France, Germany, Italy, Poland, Spain, and the United Kingdom issued a joint statement in support of Greenland and Denmark.
-Led by the UK and Germany, European countries are discussing the formulation of a plan to enhance NATO's military presence in Greenland, aiming to demonstrate Europe's commitment to Arctic security and to counter arguments for Trump's takeover of the territory.
-Germany intends to propose a joint NATO mission named "Arctic Sentinel," modeled after the "Baltic Sentinel" mission launched a year ago to protect critical infrastructure in the Baltic Sea.
+Led by the UK and Germany, European countries are discussing plans to enhance NATO's military presence in Greenland, demonstrating Europe's commitment to Arctic security and attempting to undermine Trump's arguments for taking over the territory.
+Germany intends to propose a joint NATO mission called Arctic Sentinel, modeled after the Baltic Sentinel mission launched a year ago to protect critical infrastructure in the Baltic Sea.

-British Prime Minister Keir Starmer’s perspective is quite representative: it is in the best interest of both the UK and Europe to persuade Trump of the utility of Europe’s soft and hard power, ranging from the war in Ukraine to the security of the American homeland.
-This stands in contrast to the openly critical stance taken by countries such as France.
-Starmer has already spoken with Trump to discuss “Euro-Atlantic security” and agreed on “the need to deter an increasingly aggressive Russia in the Arctic region.”
+The perspective of British Prime Minister Keir Starmer is quite representative: it is in the best interests of both the United Kingdom and Europe to persuade Trump of the utility of Europe's soft and hard power in a range of issues, from the war in Ukraine to the security of the U.S. homeland.
+This contrasts with the public criticism from countries such as France.
+Starmer has already spoken with Trump to discuss Euro-Atlantic security and agreed on the need to deter an increasingly aggressive Russia in the Arctic region.

 Greenland's Choice: Between Autonomy, Union, and Power

 The Government of Greenland has announced that it will intensify efforts to ensure the defense of this Arctic territory is conducted within the framework of NATO.
-Greenland's Prime Minister, Jens-Frederik Nielsen, stated: "Our security and defense are NATO's responsibility.
+Greenland's Prime Minister Jens-Frederik Nielsen stated: "Our security and defense are NATO's responsibility.
 This is a fundamental and unshakable principle."
 This statement is a carefully crafted diplomatic move aimed at elevating the issue of Greenland from a bilateral dispute between the United States and Denmark to a collective security matter concerning the credibility and unity of the entire NATO alliance.

 In the capital of Greenland, Nuuk, the public sentiment is clearly visible.
-Julius Nielsen, a 56-year-old fisherman and hunter, told AFP, "Americans?
+48-year-old fisherman and hunter Julius Nielsen told AFP: Americans?
 No!
 We have been colonized for so many years.
-We are not ready to become a colony again, to be colonized."
-This sentiment reflects the strong identity of Greenlanders and their cherished right to self-governance.
-Greenland gained autonomy in 1979, and its scope of self-governance was further expanded in 2009, granting it jurisdiction over most affairs except for defense and foreign policy.
+We are not ready to become a colony again, to be colonized.
+This sentiment reflects Greenlanders' strong sense of identity and their cherished right to self-governance.
+Greenland gained autonomy in 1979, and its scope of self-governance was further expanded in 2009, granting it jurisdiction over most affairs except defense and foreign policy.

 The Future of NATO: Sustaining an Imbalanced Alliance in the Trump Era

-NATO Secretary General Mark Rutte is walking a delicate diplomatic tightrope.
-As the alliance's highest-ranking civilian official, one of his core tasks is to ensure the United States' commitment to NATO.
-Consequently, he avoids publicly criticizing Trump.
-When asked whether NATO is in crisis over the Greenland issue, Rutte replied, "No, not at all."
-Instead, he emphasized that all member states agree on the importance of Arctic security and noted that NATO is discussing next steps to ensure the collective protection of the Arctic region.
+NATO Secretary-General Mark Rutte is walking a delicate diplomatic tightrope.
+As the alliance's highest-ranking civilian official, one of his core missions is to ensure the United States' commitment to NATO.
+Therefore, he avoids publicly criticizing Trump.
+When asked whether NATO is in crisis over Greenland, Rutte replied: No, not at all.
+Instead, he emphasized that all member states agree on the importance of Arctic security and pointed out that NATO is discussing next steps to ensure the Arctic region can be jointly protected.

 However, Rutte's optimistic statement cannot conceal the deep-seated unease within the alliance.
 NATO's decision-making mechanism is based on consensus, and each member state holds veto power.
 The United States once unilaterally vetoed Ukraine's membership application.
 On the Greenland issue, if the United States persists in its own course, there is no mechanism to stop it.
 NATO lacks a ready-made plan to handle open conflicts between member states.
 As analysis points out, if the United States were to attack Denmark, it would almost certainly lead to the fragmentation of NATO, much like during the 2003 Iraq War, creating pro-American and anti-American factions.